TanayB11/me/content/blog/2024-12-06-how-to-waste-your-life.md

 act with purpose, live intentionally.

-## 6. ignoring too much of what the world has to offer
+## 6. ignore too much of what the world has to offer

 > a human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly. specialization is for insects.
 >